Modular Decomposition of Hierarchical Finite State Machines: Computing the Modular Decomposition

-In order to compute the decomposition tree we must find the indecomposable thin modules.
-Given that every module has a unique start node, we begin our search for modules by fixing a node $v$, and identifying the modules for which this is the start node.
-In the following, we will call a module with start node $v$ a \emph{$v$-module}.
-The next step is to formalise the following relationship: if a given node $u$ is in a given $v$-module, then which nodes $w$ must also be in this module?
+We have defined the modular decomposition, but how do we compute it?
+In this section we give an algorithm which constructs the modular decomposition of a $n$-state $k$-symbol accessible FSM in $O(n^2k)$ time.
+The modular decomposition of an HFSM can then be constructed from its component FSMs.
+The algorithm has two main steps.
+The first involves computing the basis modules (Algorithms~\ref{alg:Gv} and~\ref{alg:findmodules}), and the second constructs the modular decomposition by ordering the basis by containment (Algorithm~\ref{alg:merge module}).
+The latter part is comparatively straightforward\footnote{Algorithm~\ref{alg:merge module} uses a variant of breadth-first-search on the modular decomposition which, given a basis module $M$ to add to $\mathcal{T}$, locates the nodes $t_H$ representing modules $H$ which are immediate successors of $K$ in the inclusion order on basis modules.} and we defer it to the Appendix.
+Here we focus on computing the basis modules.
+Given that every module has a unique start state, we begin our search by fixing a state $v$, and identifying the modules for which this is the start state.
+In the following, we will call a module with start state $v$ a \emph{$v$-module}.
+The next step is to formalise the following relationship: if a given state $u$ is in a $v$-module, then which states $w$ must also be in this module?
 This relationship is a preorder on $Q(Z)$ for each fixed $v$.
-We show that this preorder can be constructed concretely as the reachability preorder of a graph $\mathcal{G}_v$ using Algorithm~\ref{alg:Gv}, and we prove this is correct in Theorem~\ref{module characterisation}.
-By choosing the nodes $v$ in a reverse breadth-first search order from the start node of $Z$, we ensure we construct only \emph{indecomposable} thin modules (Algorithm~\ref{alg:findmodules}), and these are added to the decomposition tree iteratively using Algorithm~\ref{alg:merge module}.

-An example of the graph $\mathcal{G}_v$ is shown in Figure~\ref{fig:preorder}.
-The goal of this algorithm is for $\mathcal{G}_v$ to satisfy two properties: (1) for any nodes $u$ and $w$, there is a path $\pth{u}{w}$ if and only if $u$ is contained in every $v$-module containing $w$; and (2) every node in $\mathcal{G}_v$ is contained in some $v$-module.
+Algorithm~\ref{alg:Gv} computes this preorder by constructing a graph $\mathcal{G}_v$ where (1) for any states $u$ and $w$, there is a path $\pth{u}{w}$ in $\mathcal{G}_v$ if and only if $u$ is contained in every $v$-module containing $w$; and (2) every state in $\mathcal{G}_v$ is contained in some $v$-module.